xoxoedg/MyStocks/README.md

 - administrative task: database import and export
 - choose which of the stocks (registered in mappings) should be shown and requested (/stocks)
 - computation of a companies values (requires invocation of yh-finances to retrieve free cash flows)
+- retrieval of financial data from annual report
 - frontend: highlight underrated stocks
 - frontend: exclamation mark on stock when quarterlies are close or rating has changed

 ### External API
 We request yh-finance to receive up-to-date information regarding our stocks of interest.
 Since we stick to the free plan, we can only fire 500 request a month against said API.
-We thus only call yh-finance if the information for a given entry in the database has not been updated in the last three days.
+We thus only call yh-finance if the information for a given entry in the database has not been updated in the last three days (for statistics) / in the last year (for financial data).
 Still, once many stocks are shown in our app, we might still hit 500 API calls in a given month.
 For that purpose we count the number of calls per month and stop hitting the API once we are close to 500.

 ### Database Schema